feathersjs/docs/guides/chat/processing.md

     };

     // Hooks can either return nothing or a promise
-    // that resolves with the `hook` object for asynchronous operations return Promise.resolve(hook);
+    // that resolves with the `context` object for asynchronous operations return Promise.resolve(context);
   };
 };
 ```